 Gather the ingredients.

-Spread bread out on two baking sheets.
+Spread bread out on 2 baking sheets.
 Bake for about 10 to 15 minutes, or until it is dry and crumbly.

 In a large bowl or large plastic food storage bag, combine breadcrumbs with dried parsley, minced onion, celery flakes, thyme, pepper, sage, and marjoram.

 To prepare stuffing, bring 1 1/4 cups of water or chicken broth and 3 tablespoons of butter to a boil.
 Stir in 3 cups of stuffing mix.
 Remove from heat, cover, and let stand for 5 minutes.

 Fluff with a fork and serve.